Jaylen Morris

-Jaylen Morris (born September 19, 1995) is an American former professional basketball player who last played for Raptors 905 of the NBA G League.
+Jaylen Morris (born September 19, 1995) is an American former professional basketball player who played parts of three seasons in the National Basketball Association (NBA).
 He played college basketball for Molloy College in NCAA Division II.
 He is currently an assistant coach for Daemen University, and a trainer at Darren Fenn's XGen Elite basketball academy in West Seneca.

 Early life and college career

 Morris attended high school at St. Joseph's Collegiate Institute in Buffalo, New York.
 During his senior year, he was an honorable mention for the All-Western New York team and named Mr. Defense for being the best defensive player in New York State.
 With no scholarship offers, he decided to go to Molloy College where his father Patrick was assistant coach.

 Following his sophomore year at Molloy College, Morris received an East Coast Conference All-Conference Honorable Mention.
 He was named to the All-ECC Third-team and All-Met Second-team following his junior year, Morris received All-ECC First-team honors following his senior year.
 During his senior season, he became the second-highest scorer for the team, averaging 19.9 points per game.